 You might be familiar with Plantar Fasciitis as the cause of excruciating foot pain - and that’s exactly right.
 What exactly can we do about it?
 And how can we treat it?
 Fulton cares deeply about understanding the body to better take care of it.
-To learn more about Plantar Fasciitis causes and treatments, we dove into the details with Dr. Fred De Lucia, DPM, a board-certified podiatric surgeon at the Foot and Ankle Surgeons of New York.
+To learn more about the causes of Plantar Fasciitis treatments, we dove into the details with Dr. Fred De Lucia, DPM, a board-certified podiatric surgeon at the Foot and Ankle Surgeons of New York.

 What is it?
 Definition of Plantar Fasciitis

-The feet are incredibly complex devices.
+The feet are incredibly complex devices and in order to best understand the plantar fasciitis definition, we must understand the feet.
 Compared to the size of our bodies, they are relatively small, and are asked to support 3-4 times our body weight whenever we walk, run, or jump.
 The foot is made up of 26 bones, 30 joints, and over 100 tendons, ligaments, and muscles, all of which work together to support us as we go about our daily lives.

 One of the most important ligaments in the foot is the Plantar Fascia, where Plantar Fasciitis derives its name.
 It runs the entire length of the bottom of the foot, in a way that Dr. De Lucia compares to a large, flat rubber band.
 When you put weight on your feet, the Plantar Fascia stretches out to help your feet bear the weight of your body.
 As a result, the “rubber bands” in your feet stretch out too.
 It may help to see this difference visualized:

 If too much stretching occurs, a Plantar Fasciitis tear may begin to occur.
 For the 10% of US adults who develop Plantar Fasciitis at some point in their lives, bearing weight on your feet can result in immense pain.
-According to Dr. De Lucia, patients that he sees with Plantar Fasciitis tend to have flat or high arches and experience a sudden change in activity in their daily lives.
+According to Dr. De Lucia, patients that he sees with Plantar Fasciitis tend to have flat or high arches and experience a sudden change in activity in their daily lives which causes stretching and inflammation of the plantar fascia.
 Common cases include someone who begins regular physical activity after a few months off, starts a new job that requires a lot of standing or lifting, or wears a new type of shoe that they don’t usually wear.

 Unfortunately, Plantar Fasciitis won’t go away if left untreated - in fact, as more tearing occurs, it may actually get worse.
 According to Dr. De Lucia, failing to take care of Plantar Fasciitis over the long-term can lead to joint pain, gait disturbances, or scarring of the ligaments.